-BETC Paris is the main creative flagship of the global Havas network.
-It was created in 1994 following the merger of French agency networks Eurocom and RSCG.
+BETC Paris is a key creative flagship within the global Havas network.
+It was created in 1995 following the merger of French agency networks Eurocom and RSCG.
 Remi Babinet, former creative director of BDDP, and Eric Tong Cuong from Ogilvy France were recruited to lead a new "super-agency" in Paris, initially named Euro RSCG Babinet Tong Cuong.
 They were joined a year later by Mercedes Erra, and the agency adopted the initials BETC after its principals.
 Eric TC left the agency in 2002 (and later established indie shop La Chose), but Erra and Babinet remain in situ to this day.
-Yet gradually BETC pulled away from the rest of the Havas Worldwide network, carving out a separate existence for itself in 2012 under the name BETC Paris, though still working side by side with Havas Paris and other agencies.
+As Euro RSCG gradually consolidated and morphed into Havas, BETC pulled away from the rest of the network, carving out a separate existence for itself in 2012 under the name BETC Paris, though still working side by side with Havas Paris and other agencies.
 It has a particular reputation for top-notch creative work, most notably for long-time clients Canal+ and Evian.
-There are several satellites including luxury goods specialist BETC Etoile Rouge, brand strategy arm BETC Consulting, BETC Design and General Pop, the latter a consultancy involved in music development and sourcing.
+There are several satellites including luxury goods specialist BETC Etoile Rouge, brand strategy arm BETC Corporate, BETC Design and General Pop, the latter a consultancy involved in music development and sourcing.
 Traction was spun out in 2017 as a separate unit to handle the local Citroen account.
 In 2011, BETC began moves to establish its own global micro-network, opening its first outpost in the UK as BETC London.
 That unit's history has been slightly less starry, marked in particular by a falling out at the end of 2013 between its joint managing partners, both of whom were sacked.
-A second international office was launched in 2014 in Sao Paulo in Brazil in a partnership with local managers.
+A second international office was launched in 2014 in Sao Paulo in Brazil in a partnership with local creative star Erh Ray.
+In 2020, Havas transferred into BETC control of digital network Fullsix and its various satellites (acquired five years earlier), under the new title BETC Fullsix.
+That entity was repositioned as a customer experience specialist, and also now servesd as the lynchpin for new Havas network Havas CX.
 Mercedes Erra remains co-chair of the Havas creative network and co-president of BETC with Remi Babinet, group creative director.
 Stephane Xiberras is president & creative director of BETC.

 Which clients does BETC handle?
 Find out more from the Adbrands Account Assignments database